 “If I have a really challenging theoretical issue I’m trying to grapple with, I’ll start doing other stuff, or start trying to do multiple things simultaneously,” Sanbonmatsu said.
 “It’ll make me realize I’ve hit a block or there’s probably a reason why I’ve diverted my attention to other things.”

 Indeed, a great deal of the research on multitasking, or task-switching, has focused on downsides.
 But as that Columbia paper found, switching between tasks promoted creative problem solving.
 To test their theory out, the researchers showed subjects an image of an object — like a paper clip — and asked for various ways the object could be used (like for holding two pieces of paper together, or for picking a lock).
 Subjects who were instructed to switch between two different objects actually came up with more flexible and novel uses than those who stayed focused on one single object.

 Essentially, changing up what you work on throughout the day may reduce something called “cognitive fixation,” when you get stuck on a particular detail and miss the bigger picture.
 The classic example of cognitive fixation is the story of the Titanic, where people were so focused on trying to get away from the giant iceberg, they didn’t think to climb on top of it to survive.

 One solution?
-If you’re given two big problems to solve before the end of the day, the researchers argue that the optimal way to work through them is to rotate consistently between the two, even if you’re switching every five minutes, according to a Harvard Business Review column.
-They also recommend scheduling breaks throughout the day, and not skipping lunch.
+If you’re given two big problems to solve before the end of the day, one way to work through them is to rotate consistently between the two, even if you’re switching every five minutes, according to Harvard Business Review.
+Other experts recommend scheduling breaks throughout the day, and not skipping lunch.